 You should expect that your essay will go through multiple drafts (allow time and space for this process).
 We also recommend that you ask other people review your statement: someone who knows you well (such as a friend, parent, or mentor), someone who does not know you as well (such as a professor or staff member), as well as our office.

 Everyone decides their pre-health journey at different points.
 If you know your freshman year exactly what you want to do, great, you will have more time to accomplish all the different aspects to a well-rounded applicant.
 If you decide your senior year that you want to pursue medicine, you are not too late, you will just have a different path or starting point.
 Our office's mission is to help support you to be the most competitive applicant that you can be.
-If this means waiting a year to apply to make sure your grades have increased or you have more clinical exposure, that is okay, and that can be in your best benefit!
-Come see our office to see what your timeline will look like.
+If this means waiting a year to apply to make sure your grades have increased or you have more clinical exposure, that is okay, and that can be in your best interest.

 There are many ways that people choose their professional program.
 Think about how you chose Cal State Long Beach?
 There were probably multiple factors – accessibility, cost, program, location, etc...
 As you start to narrow down your search, we recommend that you apply to 10, 15, even 20 schools (be sure to be aware of the cost of applying to multiple schools and even the aid assistance programs that can sometimes accompany them).
 Apply to your dream schools, but also apply to programs that you are more competitive for as well.
 Don't just rely on what you have heard from family, friends, or even the media.
 Do your research – this is where you will spend your next 2-4 years or even more time depending on the program you pursue.
 What kind of curriculum focus does the school have?
 Does the school value research?
 What kind of financial aid options do they offer, and how does their cost compare with other schools?
 What does the diversity of the campus look like?
 What will the weather be like?
 Figure out what are important factors for you.
 Professional programs are very competitive and typically more competitive in California.